tmzh/tmzh.github.io/content/post/2023-06-24-llm-powered-faq-chat-bot.md

 	   'answer':  "Our return policy allows you to return products within 30 days of purchase for a full refund, provided they are in their original condition and packaging.
 Please refer to our Returns page for detailed instructions."}
 	  ]]

-Clearly just returning answer for the closest matched question will be incomplete and unsatisfactory for the user.
-The ideal answer need to incorporate all facts from the relevant document chunks.
-This is where generation model can help.
+Clearly just returning the answer for the closest matched question will be incomplete and unsatisfactory for the user.
+The ideal answer needs to incorporate all facts from the relevant document chunks.
+This is where a generation model can help.

 ## Generation
 ### Load a generative model

-LLMs are often trained and released as unaligned base models initially which simply take in text and predict next token.
-Bloom, Llama2, Mistral are examples of such base models.
-But for practical use we often require models that are further fine-tuned for the task.
+LLMs are often trained and released as unaligned base models initially which simply take in text and predict the next token.
+Bloom, Llama2 and Mistral are examples of such base models.
+But for practical use, we often require models that are further fine-tuned for the task.
 For RAG and generally speaking for chat agents we need `Instruct models` that are further fine-tuned on instruction-response pairs.

-For this demonstration I used an instruction fine-tuned model [`Mistral-7B-Instruct-v0.1`](https://docs.mistral.ai/llm/mistral-instruct-v0.1) from Mistral.
+For this demonstration, I used an instruction fine-tuned model [`Mistral-7B-Instruct-v0.1`](https://docs.mistral.ai/llm/mistral-instruct-v0.1) from Mistral.
 The Mistral model is in particular impressive for the quality of its text generation given the relatively small model size (7B).
 This leads to quite performant prompt evaluation and response generation.
-I used `GPTQ` quantized version which further reduces the model size and improves the prompt evaluation and token generation throughput significantly.
+I used the `GPTQ` quantized version which further reduces the model size and improves the prompt evaluation and token generation throughput significantly.

 > GPTQ models are quantized versions that reduces memory requirements with a slight [tradeoff](https://github.com/ggerganov/llama.cpp/pull/1684) of intelligence.
 Hugging Face transformers supports loading of GPTQ models since version `4.32.0` using AutoGPTQ library.
 You can learn more about this [here](https://huggingface.co/blog/gptq-integration)